Yes, but we recommend you review our walk-in FAQ page before attending our office without an appointment.

 There are many so-called “law firms” in Ontario that are actually groups of sole practitioners simply sharing office space.
 When lawyers do that, they sometimes refer to themselves as “practicing in association”, but operate under a combined name.
 This gives the illusion of a traditional law firm, but is confusing for clients.
 That is not how we operate at KPA.

-KPA Lawyers is very much a traditionally structured law firm equipped with a team of non-lawyer support staff who are also employed by the coporation.
+KPA Lawyers is very much a traditionally structured law firm equipped with a team of non-lawyer support staff who are also employed by the corporation.

 The short answer is no. KPA purchases goods and services from many vendors; however, we do not consider unsolicited sales calls or emails.

-When you use our online matching form, our system will ensure you receive the soonest possible appointment with a lawyer that practices in the area of law that you requested.
+When you use our auto-match form, our system will ensure you receive the soonest possible appointment with a lawyer that practices in the area of law that you requested.

 After you have completed a consultation with the lawyer that you were matched with, you might decide to proceed with that lawyer, or request a different lawyer, or proceed at a different law firm altogether.
 Regardless of your choice, our employees are expected not to put any undue pressure on clients regarding their choice of lawyer.